HEAPLab/TAFFO-submodule-fe/Metadata.md

 !n = !{type, range, initialError}
 ```

-Each item of the metadata tuple can be either a link to another metadata tuple or the integer zero (i1 0) in case a specific information does not apply.
+Each item of the metadata tuple can be either a link to another metadata tuple or the integer zero (`i1 false`) in case a specific information does not apply.

 ### ``type`` Subnode